-- Insulated vinyl windows with a U-Factor of 0.40 or below and a SHGC of 0.48 or below are required for all new construction projects or when replacing windows in renovation projects.
-Windows must be installed per manufacturer's specifications. - Bi-fold or by-pass doors are not allowed.
-Pocket doors are not allowed in apartments designated for the elderly or in Type A units.
+- Exterior doors for fully accessible units (Type A) must have spring hinges. - Insulated vinyl windows with Model Energy Code U-Factor and SHGC compliant values or better are required for all new construction projects or when replacing windows in renovation projects. - Windows must be installed per manufacturer's specifications, including the installation of silicone caulk behind nail fins and rubber window flashing around exterior side of nail fins. - Bi-fold, by-pass, pocket and louvered doors are not allowed.